FAIRmat-NFDI/pynxtools/docs/how-tos/pynxtools/validate-nexus-file.md

 put one of created NeXus file (or this [this file](https://zenodo.org/records/13373909/files/NXopt_minimal_example.nxs?download=1)) into the "nexusvalidation" folder (filemanager/explorer).

-The file should now be loacted at (assumed the file name is "NXopt_minimal_example.nxs")
+The file should now be located at (assumed the file name is "NXopt_minimal_example.nxs")

 ```
 /home/USER/nexusvalidation/NXopt_minimal_example.nxs